Pawat-Sri/GA4-Tools/README.md

 Its worked properly but lack of abstraction and can be improve.

 To use GA4-bus.ts
-1. Place GA4-bus.ts inside /src/lib/core
+1. Place GA4-bus.ts inside /src/lib/core which should alreafy have gtag.ts
 2. import { trackCustomEvent } from '$lib/core/ga4-bus.ts.txt' to a file of event you're working with.
 3. Use function trackCustomEvent at the same place that you've already define gtagEvent.
 4. For example